 Crawley Borough Council is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 - Many documents are in less accessible formats, for example PDF.
-Non-HTML documents published on or after 23 September 2018 must have an accessible format
+Non-HTML documents published on or after 23 September 2018 must have an accessible format.
+This will be fixed by 31 March 2022.

 PDFs and non-HTML documents